 New to this edition is a discussion of Percy Shelley’s role in contributing to the first draft of the novel.
 Recent scholarship has provoked considerable interest in the degree to which Percy Shelley contributed to Mary Shelley’s original text, and this edition’s updated introduction discusses this scholarship.
 A new appendix also includes Lord Byron’s “A Fragment” and John William Polidori’s The Vampyre, works that are engaging in their own right and that also add further insights into the literary context of Frankenstein.

-The Broadview Edition of Frankenstein is also available in a package with an Online Theory and Criticism Passcode, a companion website offering a selection of key scholarly essays on the novel, background information on literary theory, and other helpful student resources.
-Click here for more information.
+A companion website (Frankenstein: Online Theory and Criticism) offering a selection of key scholarly essays on the novel, background information on literary theory, and other helpful student resources, can be purchased separately by clicking here.

 “This is the best, the most thoughtful advanced school edition of Frankenstein ever done.
 The text is well-edited, the introduction is thorough, and the collection of contextual documents could hardly be improved.” — Jerome McGann, University of Virginia

 “Superb.
 The introduction and appendices are particularly valuable … accessible and illuminating.” — Bernard Hirsch, University of Kansas

 “I have taught Frankenstein before, but this edition, with its compact, thoughtfully chosen, pedagogically helpful, and scholarly auxiliaries to the text of the novel, has renewed my excitement about teaching it again.
 The novel itself awakens interest in the students, but the introductions and appendices compel their respect for scholarly work and offer many creative ways to go about it.” — Randall VanderMey, Westmont College